 The most dangerous northern neighborhoods

-These districts have no tourist interest and are far from the city center and the places to visit (old port, creeks of Marseille, Panier district, Cannebière).
+These districts have no tourist interest and are far from the city center and sites to visit (old port, calanques of Marseille, panier district, Cannebière).

 Other sensitive areas to avoid